jpt13653903/ALCHA/Wiki/MarkDown/Classes.md

 ## Constructor

 The body of the class is the constructor.
-The constructor parameters is part of the class name, so class inheritance can be used to implement multiple constructors, as follows:

-    :::C++
-    class Base(N){
-     net'N x;
-    };
-    class Base: Base(8){} // Define a default constructor for class Base
+Any statements within the body of the class are evaluated within the name-space of the class.
+Any declarations within the class body declare class members, be it nets, scripting variables or functions.

 ## Member Functions